xyyyyyz/ansible-bootstrap-osx/README.md

 ## Pre-requities

-could have `install.sh` to ensure dependencies are installed
+use `install.sh` to ensure dependencies are installed
 - python3
 - ansible